How to Choose a Lake Tahoe CAbin for Families: A Summer Guide

 If you’re planning out your days, I’ve put together a guide to Lake Tahoe with kids that covers beaches, trails, and activities that work really well for families.

-Not every family needs—or wants—a private dock to have a great experience.
+Not every family needs a lakefront cabin to have a great Lake Tahoe trip.

 Lakefront cabins in summer typically run $800 to $1,500 per night for mid-range options—40 to 60 percent more than cabins set back from the water.
 The difference in your day can be worth it, but it’s not the only way to make the trip work.